AckerlyXu/heima/articles/batch/batch-api-basics.md

     You can specify [application packages](#application-packages) to deploy to the compute nodes in the pool.
 Application packages provide simplified deployment and versioning of the applications that your tasks run.
 Application packages that you specify for a pool are installed on every node that joins that pool, and every time a node is rebooted or reimaged.
 Application packages are currently unsupported on Linux compute nodes.
 - **Network configuration**

-    You can specify the ID of an Azure [virtual network (VNet)](/documentation/articles/virtual-networks-overview/) in which the pool's compute nodes should be created.
+    You can specify the ID of an Azure [virtual network (VNet)](../virtual-network/virtual-networks-overview.md) in which the pool's compute nodes should be created.
 See the [Pool network configuration](#pool-network-configuration) section for more information.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > All Batch accounts have a default **quota** that limits the number of **cores** (and thus, compute nodes) in a Batch account.
-You can find the default quotas and instructions on how to [increase a quota](/documentation/articles/batch-quota-limit/#increase-a-quota/) (such as the maximum number of cores in your Batch account) in [Quotas and limits for the Azure Batch service](/documentation/articles/batch-quota-limit/).
+You can find the default quotas and instructions on how to [increase a quota](./batch-quota-limit.md#increase-a-quota) (such as the maximum number of cores in your Batch account) in [Quotas and limits for the Azure Batch service](./batch-quota-limit.md).
 If you find yourself asking "Why won't my pool reach more than X nodes?" this core quota might be the cause.
 >
 >